 Autoenrollment Connector: Windows Integration

-This page serves descriptive purposes only and is not a replacement to guides on installing, securing, or hardening an Active Directory, configuring DNS, or other administrative actions.
-It is meant as assistance to an administrator for the configuration of Windows systems to use the AEC.
+This page serves descriptive purposes only and is not a replacement to guides on installing, securing or hardening an Active Directory, configuring DNS or other administrative actions.
+It is meant as assistance to an administrator for the configuration of Windows systems to use AEC.
+Security and hardening aspects of the installation and configuration of Windows components are not covered in this page.
+Security warnings shown in screenshots must be addressed in real-world installations.

 Overview